 The course allowed me to use the academic knowledge gained during my undergraduate degree and paired it to a practical working environment, covering all topics in a lively, engaging and contemporary manner that proved invaluable.

 The degree of Barrister–at–Law is the professional stage of training for the Bar of Ireland.
 Further information on the role of a practising barrister can be found here on The Bar of Ireland’s website.

 While the majority of graduates go on to practise as barristers it should be noted that many do not choose such a career path.
 The skills acquired and honed during the degree course are transferable and relevant not only to practise at the Bar but also to broader career development in communications, politics, the public sector, education, and policy.

 Each year, the course attracts a range of mature students and professionals across Ireland and even further afield.
 Some examples of such skills include communications skills, advanced research and analytical skills, problem solving and time management.

 It helped to foster a real sense of collegiality among the students – something that is so important to life at the Bar.

-The degree course can be undertaken either as a full–time one–year course or as a modular two–year course.
+The degree course can be undertaken either as a one year full–time course or as a modular two–year course.
 The aim of the course is to enable students to acquire and develop the skills, knowledge and values in order to become an effective member of the Bar.
-It is practical and interactive and is intended to bridge the gap between the academic study of law and practice at the Bar.
+It is practical and interactive and is intended to bridge the gap between the academic study of law and practise at the Bar.

 Becoming a Barrister